voxpupuli/puppet-consul/README.md

 Here is an example to automatically create a policy and token for each host.
 For development environments `acl_api_token` can be the bootstrap token.
 For production it should be a dedicated token with access to write/read from the acls.

+`accessor_id` must be provided.
+It is a uuid.
+It can be generated in several different ways.
+1. Statically generated and assigned to the resource.
+See `/usr/bin/uuidgen` on unix systems.
+2. Dynamically derived from the `$::uuid` fact in puppet (useful when `consul_token` has 1:1 mapping to hosts).
+3. Dynamically derived from arbitrary string using `fqdn_uuid()` (useful for giving all instances of a resource unique id).
 ```
   # Crate ACL policy that allows nodes to update themselves and read others
   consul_policy { $::hostname: